VIBHATI/Feature-scaling--Normalisation-and-standardisation/README.md

 # Feature-scaling--Normalisation-and-standardisation
 Feature scaling is a critical pre-processing step involved developing Machine Learning/ Deep Learning based models.
 It is paticularly significant for cases where where the independent variables/ features have different scales.
 For example, when one of the features varies in the range of [0,100] and some other feature varies in the range of [0,1], we need to perform feature scaling before feeding the data to ML/DL model.
 Feature scaling helps the model learn better.
 Also, feature scaling can help gradient decent to  converge faster.

-# Normalisation :
+# Normalisation
 Re-scales the data to lie in the range 0 to 1.
-# Standardisation :
+# Standardisation
-Rescales the data to have zero mean and unit variance.
+Re-scales the data to have zero mean and unit variance.

 #  Which part of the data should we fit to the StandardScaler() and MinMaxScaler()?
 We should fit the training data and the use that to scale training and test data.